The Capital Markets Union – a land of opportunities for Asset Managers

 The CMU & the future of EU Supervision

 Refreshingly, the CMU is not another stand-alone piece of regulation or legislation that adds to the mounting compliance burden that most European firms are already grappling with.
-Instead, the CMU is an umbrella for 23 separate but complementary proposals; a few of which have been adopted into legislation so far.
+Instead, the CMU is an umbrella for 23 separate but complementary proposals; 3 of which have been adopted into legislation so far.

 In its essence, most of the proposals formed under the CMU umbrella is to move the European economy in one direction; To rejuvenate investments and deepen its integration by harmonising national regulation, legislation and supervision, and breaking down obstacles to cross-border investments.